LenneDalben/StardewValleyModsGPL/[CP] Adventurer's Bundle to Gemologist's Bundle/README.md

 3 Topaz (stacked)
 3 Emerald (stacked)

-The configuration file is to toggle this mod on and off, so the only options are true and false.
-The default is true.
+The configuration file contains the following options:
+* ModToggled: allows you to toggle the mod on and off.
+Default is on.
+* RewardModified: Choose true if you want to have a modified reward, and select RingReward option below.
+Choose false if you want to have the vanilla reward (small magnet ring).
+Default is true.
+* RingReward: If RewardModified is true, choose slime or magnet.
+If RewardModified is false, choose N/A.

 Note that the mod does not come packaged with a config file.
 The config file will be generated after you run the game with the mod installed at least once.